How to Train a Pug

 Socialization

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Pugs have particular requirements based on their small size, heavy shedding level, and genetic predispositions to brachycephalic syndrome and eye problems.
+Plan Pugs care around a small body size, heavy shedding, and the breed's documented predisposition toward brachycephalic syndrome and eye problems.

 Obedience Commands